wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 2.06 =
+* fixed bug with no destinations causing php warning
+* add SVG support
+= 2.05 =
+* added scan uploads directory function
+* improved default handling of new upload destiantion so that it assume new upload directory is in default wordpress uploads directory
+= 2.04 =
+* added compatability with plugin pages
+= 2.03 =
+* increased compatability with other plugins
-= 2.01 =
+= 2.02 =
+* improved compatability with other plugins, so that when replacing default plugin, advanced uplaoder is included = 2.01 =
 * corrected error in minified javascript file
 = 2.0 =